 Most of the Users say that the user-interface of this router is user-friendly and the device is also easy to setup.
 The selling point of this router is its performance with multiple connected devices.

-Nowadays even the fastest computers and devices have the maximum Wi-Fi speed limit of 1,300Mbps.
+Nowadays even the fastest computers and devices have a maximum Wi-Fi speed limit of 26000Mbps.
 There aren’t any laptops, tablets, or smartphones that are capable of more than that.
-So buying a top tier router like those that supports AC5400 or AC2400 speed standards, will not likely bring you any speed benefits.
-The D-Link EXO DIR-879 is an AC1900 router, which that as far as real-world performance goes, it’s as fast as you can get.
+So buying a top tier router like those that support AC5400 or AC2400 speed standards, will not likely bring you any speed benefits.
+The D-Link Dual-band router is an AC2600 router, which that as far as real-world performance goes, it’s as fast as you can get.
 That is until devices with faster Wi-Fi standards become available.

-The D- Link EXO has an interesting orange-and-black design with collapsible non-detachable antennas.
+The D- Link EXO has an interesting black design with collapsible non-detachable antennas.
 The router features four Gigabit LAN ports and one Gigabit WAN port on the back.
-It has four collapsible antennas on the sides, the DIR-879 also nails it on practicality.
-However, there is no USB port or SD card slot so you can’t share your hard drive or other devices on your network.
+It has four collapsible antennas on the sides, the D-Link AC 2600 also nails it on practicality.
+Moreover, there is a USB port so you can share your hard drive or other devices on your network.

 The design of the router is also slim and its price is also reasonable. t doesn’t do anything particularly clever or unique but is still proficient enough to work with the vast majority of all wireless hardware on the market at maximum capacity.
 The software is also minimalistic and easy to use.
 This is one of the best routers on the market suitable for most homes and offices.